-The rebirth of the Renault 5 as a compact electric supermini doesn't have immediate implications for the survival of the Clio and Zoe, according to the company's design bosses.
+The rebirth of the Renault 5 as a compact electric supermini doesn't have immediate implications for the survival of the Renault Clio and Renault Zoe, according to the company's design bosses.

 The 5 is one of the bold new models - alongside the Dacia Bigster and Mobilize EZ-1 - that will underpin Renault's radical 'Renaulution' transformation strategy, but the company's designers claim that the production version won't supersede the similarly positioned electric Zoe nor the conventionally powered Clio.